gardener/landscaper/docs/ComponentDefinitions.md

 For more information about the [OCI distribution spec](https://github.com/opencontainers/distribution-spec/blob/master/spec.md) and OCI compliant registries refer to the official documents.

 The OCI manifest are stored in the below format in the registry.
-Whereas the config contains the actual `ComponentDefinition` and the content blob is one layer of type `application/tar+gzip`
+Whereas the config contains the actual `ComponentDefinition` and the layers
+ - must contain a componentdescriptor of type `application/vnd.gardener.componentdescriptor.v2+json`
+ - can contain a content blob of type `application/tar+gzip`

+ The layers can be identified via their title annotation or via their media type as only one component descriptor per layer is allowed.
 ```json
 {
    "schemaVersion": 2,